 George Fredrick Blanda was born on Sept.
-17, 1927, to a Slovak-born father who was a coal miner from the Pittsburgh area.
-The famous Bear Bryant was his college coach at Kentucky.
-Bryant told the Bears that Blanda would never make it in the NFL, but Blanda proved him wrong with a 26-year career that secured his status as an NFL legend.
+17, 1927, to a Slovakian coal miner from the Pittsburgh area.
+He played quarterback and kicker for Bear Bryant at Kentucky and the coach supposedly told the Bears that Blanda would never make it in the NFL.
+Old George proved him wrong with a 26-year career in both the AFL and NFL that secured his status as a professional football legend.

-Blanda was the starting quarterback for Kentucky during his last two years.
-He had a 49.6 completion percentage, accumulated 1,451 yards and passed for 12 touchdowns.
+Blanda was the starting quarterback for Kentucky during his last two years (1947-48).
+He had a 49.6 completion percentage, passed for 1,451 yards, and 12 touchdowns.

 When Blanda graduated from Kentucky, he believed his days of playing football were over, but in 1949, the Bears drafted him in the 12th round.
 There were some contract negotiations, and Blanda ended up signing a contract worth $6,000 that included a $600 bonus.
 Blanda was signed as a third-string quarterback.
 He was behind Johnny Lujack as well as future Hall of Fame quarterback Sid Luckman.

 Blanda showed his ability to be a versatile player for George Halas' Bears; he even played linebacker when needed.
 He was upset when he received no raises after watching other players around him get them.
 In 1952, he was given a salary raise to $11,600.
 The next year, Blanda became Chicago's starting quarterback.

 In 1953, he led the NFL in passing attempts and completions.
 Blanda threw for 15 touchdowns in eight games.
 He was injured the next season and lost his starting quarterback position.
 It was clear to him the Bears would only use him as a kicker and not as a quarterback.
 Blanda's playing time decreased, and he quit playing professional football in 1959.